grafana/grafana-operator/docs/docs/api.md

-HTTPIngressRuleValue is a list of http selectors pointing to backends.
+http is a HTTP IngressRuleValue, which contains a list of http selectors
-In the example: http://<host>/<path>?<searchpart> -> backend where where parts of the url correspond to RFC 3986, this resource will be used to match against everything after the last '/' and before the first '?' or '#'.

 <table>
     <thead>